Eldercare policies in East Asia and Europe: Mapping policy changes and variations and their implications

 Authors/editor(s): Ito Peng and Sue Yeandle

-Adequate and dignified care provision for frail elderly populations is becoming an urgent policy issue not only in high-income countries but also in many middle- and low-income ones.
-The growing demand for eldercare in many countries is driven by rapid demographic ageing as well as by changes in family patterns and gender relations, greater distanciation between generations, and institutional and ideational changes in relation to political economy and the meanings and practices of care.
+Adequate and dignified care provision for frail elderly populations is becoming an urgent policy issue, not only in high-income countries, but also in many middle- and low-income ones.
+The growing demand for eldercare in many countries is driven by rapid demographic ageing and by changes in family patterns and gender relations, greater distanciation between generations, and institutional and ideational changes in relation to political economy and the meanings and practices of care.

-This report documents and analyses varieties of eldercare policies, and their readjustments, in East Asia and Europe.
-It analyses changing social, economic and political contexts and their implications for eldercare and eldercare policies in 10 selected countries—China, Finland, France, Germany, Japan, Republic of Korea, Singapore, Spain, Taiwan, and the United Kingdom—that all have in common severe care deficits that will only amplify in the future, given their rapid population ageing, low fertility, rising female employment, and increased mobility and distanciation of families.
+This paper documents and analyses varieties of eldercare policies, and their readjustments, in East Asia and Europe.
+It analyses changing social, economic and political contexts and their implications for eldercare and eldercare policies in 10 selected countries and territories—China, Finland, France, Germany, Japan, Republic of Korea, Singapore, Spain, Taiwan Province of China, and the United Kingdom—that all have in common severe care deficits that will only amplify in the future, given their rapid population ageing, low fertility, rising female employment, and increased mobility and distanciation of families.

-Policymakers in all the countries considered continue to try to manage the imperatives to address increasing public demand for care, maintain fiscal control over social and health-care expenditures, and respond to changes caused by population ageing and mobility.
-This has resulted in significant cross-national and cross-regional policy learning, innovations and experimentations, as governments adopt and adjust policy models from other locales to meet their needs.
+Policymakers in all areas considered continue to try to manage the imperatives to address increasing public demand for care, maintain fiscal control over social and health care expenditures, and respond to changes caused by population ageing and mobility.
+This has resulted in significant cross-national and cross-regional policy learning, innovations, and experimentations, as governments adopt and adjust policy models from other locales to meet their needs.

 Geographic coverage: Asia and the Pacific; Europe and Central Asia; China; Finland; France; Germany; Japan; Korea, Republic of; Singapore; Spain; Taiwan (province of China); United Kingdom of Great Britain and Northern Ireland

 Resource type: Discussion papers